rolandoalvarado/bob-v2/README.md

 Usage
 -----

-To run the verifier and generate the progress report:
+To verify the documentation:

     run/verifier

-The above command will run the verifier once and generate the report in the `output` directory.
+The above command will generate the report in the `output` directory.

-To automatically run the verifier everytime something changes in the feature or step files:
+To automatically verify the document everytime something changes in the feature or step files:

     run/autoverifier

 Other useful commands
 ---------------------
-To run the verifier in a CI environment:
+To verify the documentation in a CI environment:

     run/verifier ci

-The above will generate two types of output: a junit report (for the CI), and an html report.
+The above will generate two reports: a junit report (for the CI), and an html report.
 Both will be located under the `output` directory.

 To profile the steps: